Jahia/widen-asset-picker/README.md

 This module contains the implementation of the Widen Content Picker for Jahia v7.3.x.

-With this modules a contributor can easily add a widen media asset to a jahia page.
+With this module, a contributor can easily add a widen media asset to a jahia page.

 ![](./doc/images/master.png)